lihuoran/MobilityPredictionPaper/data/README.md

 ### context_data/

 Context data used for multi-modal learning (see Figure 7).
+Please refer to the related code for more details.

 ### pretrained_logits/

 Pre-trained logits for multi-modal learning (see Figure 7(c)).
 The logits are categorized into 3 parts and you don't need to know the details for now.
 Check the training code if you really need to take everything in control :).